 Did you know the government of Ontario requires formal channels for raising verbal and written complaints about Retirement Homes without interference without fear of coercion, discrimination or reprisal?
-Your concerns will be acknowledged and changes implemented as necessary.
-You can also raise concerns directly to the Retirement Home regulator.
+Your concerns should be acknowledged and changes implemented as necessary.
+You may also raise concerns directly to the Retirement Home regulator.

 What happens when the Registrar receives a complaint?